agnesrodhe/EBikes-Backend/RESTAPI.md

 ## API USAGE

 <p>This API is perfect for a E-bike company or any other rental companys looking to release their app/website in a city.
 You get endpoints like creating vehicles, adding users, updating cites, parkingspots and chargestation etc.</p>
-<p>This API is build in Node and Express and is indemendent from any client/app/frontend.</p>
+<p>This API is build in Node and Express and is independent from any client/app/frontend.</p>
 <p>Which means you can choose whatever languge that fits you.</p>

 ## VERSION